Christian Atsu explains his two-year Black Stars absence

 "It's the journalist who are trying to bring up stories for Ghanaians to maybe be mad about someone or be crazy, but it doesn't matter, what's most important is family.

-The winger, who is expected to light up the Saudi Arabia top-flight league, said the Black Stars players are fully committed to serving the country despite claims to the contrary by the media.
+The winger, who is expected to light up the Saudi Arabia top-flight league, says the Black Stars players are fully committed to serving the country despite claims to the contrary by the media.

 "Now, listen, we the footballers, right, it is a great honour for us to play for the national team.
 The way the journalist portray the image of the Black Stars in the media is very bad and this is not good for the players and also the country," Atsu said.